OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 - [**Memory management**](0x04h-Testing-Code-Quality.md#memory-management):
   - Both pure Objective-C, Swift and hybrid binaries should have ARC (Automatic Reference Counting) enabled.
   - For C/C++ libraries, the developer is responsible for doing proper [manual memory management](0x04h-Testing-Code-Quality.md#manual-memory-management).
 See ["Memory Corruption Bugs (MSTG-CODE-8)"](#memory-corruption-bugs-mstg-code-8).
-- [**SSP (Stack Smashing Protection)**](0x04h-Testing-Code-Quality.md#stack-smashing-protection): For pure Objective-C binaries, this should always be enabled.
+- [**Stack Smashing Protection**](0x04h-Testing-Code-Quality.md#stack-smashing-protection): For pure Objective-C binaries, this should always be enabled.
 Since Swift is designed to be memory safe, if a library is purely written in Swift, and stack canaries weren’t enabled, the risk will be minimal.

 Learn more: